December 6, 2021

 Embezzlement is a far more common occurrence than most people realize.
 In fact, many businesses treat embezzlement as a common business risk.
-Accounting for embezzled losses and detecting embezzlement in the office are simply part of doing business.
+Accounting for embezzled losses and detecting embezzlement in the office is simply part of doing business.

 But as an employer, what are your responsibilities?
 Especially when it comes to recovering the losses and reporting those recovered funds for tax purposes, it is critical to understand the basics of your rights and options.